sarahgoodwin93/project1-The-Hike-Site/README.md

 ### Typography

-The font [Barlow](https://fonts.google.com/?query=Barlow "Link to Barlow on Google Fonts webpage") has been used throughout the site, utilizing different weights and sizes to distigusted headings and text.
+The font [Barlow](https://fonts.google.com/?query=Barlow "Link to Barlow on Google Fonts webpage") has been used throughout the site, utilizing different weights and sizes to distinguish headings and text.

 Sans-Serif has been applied as a back-up in case of import failure.